ecyrbe/zodios/README.md

     schema: ZodSchema; // you can use zod `transform` to transform the value of the parameter before sending it to the server }>;
-  response: ZodSchema; // you can use zod `transform` to transform the value of the response before returning it errors?: Array<{
+  response: ZodSchema; // you can use zod `transform` to transform the value of the response before returning it status?: number; // default to 200, you can use this to override the sucess status code of the response (only usefull for openapi and express) errors?: Array<{
     status: number | 'default';
     description?: string;